Police sub-inspector recruitment scam: ADGP Amrit Paul arrested | Politics

 - India

-The ADGP was arrested after he was quizzed by the police at least four times, sources said.
+The ADGP was arrested after he was quizzed by the police at least four times, they said.

 ''After his arrest, he was taken to the Bowring Hospital for medical examination,'' a police official said.